 Spells: Able to cast at least one summoning spell of 3rd level or higher.
 Special: Must have made peaceful contact with an alienist or a pseudonatural creature.

-The alienist's class skills (and the key ability for each skill) are Concentration (Con), Gather Information (Cha), Knowledge (all skills, taken individually) (Int), Listen (Wis), Profession (Wis), Spellcraft (Int), and Spot (Wis).
+Class Skills The alienist's class skills (and the key ability for each skill) are Concentration (Con), Gather Information (Cha), Knowledge (all skills, taken individually) (Int), Listen (Wis), Profession (Wis), Spellcraft (Int), and Spot (Wis).
+Skill Points at Each Level: 2 + Int modifier.